MustafaCode98/ansible_Tuto/README.md

 # ansible_Tuto
-This tutorial about learning Red Hat Ansible , Go on !
+This tutorial about learning Red Hat Ansible , Go on!
+This tutorial about testing redHat